Table of Contents

 GIFT: Using summary statistics as input #

-The function GIFT_summary is the main function for GIFT with summary statistics.
+is the main function for GIFT with summary statistics.
 The essential inputs are:

-• Sigma1: LD matrix from eQTL data.
+- Sigma1: LD matrix from eQTL data.

-• Sigma2: LD matrix from GWAS data, both Sigma1 and Sigma2 are often from the same reference panel.
+- Sigma2: LD matrix from GWAS data, both Sigma1 and Sigma2 are often from the same reference panel.

-• n1: Sample size of eQTL data.
+- n1: Sample size of eQTL data.

-• n2: Sample size of GWAS data.
+- n2: Sample size of GWAS data.

-• gene: The gene name vector, the order of the gene name should be consistent with that in Zscore_1.
+- gene: The gene name vector, the order of the gene name should be consistent with that in Zscore_1.

-• pindex: A vector with each element represents the number of cis-SNPs for each gene.
+- pindex: A vector with each element represents the number of cis-SNPs for each gene.

 The optional inputs are:

-• R: Estimated correlation matrix of gene expressions, with the default to be an identity matrix.
+- R: Estimated correlation matrix of gene expressions, with the default to be an identity matrix.

-• maxiter: The user-defined maximum iteration, with the default to be 1000.
+- maxiter: The user-defined maximum iteration, with the default to be 100.

-• pleio: The user-defined option of controlling the pleiotropy, with the default to be 0.
+- pleio: The user-defined option of controlling the pleiotropy, with the default to be 0.
 If ‘pleio’ is set to 0, the analysis will be performed without controlling any SNP; If ‘pleio’ is set to 1, the analysis will be performed controlling the top SNP; If ‘pleio’ is set to 2, the analysis will be performed controlling the top two SNPs.

-• in_sample_LD: A logical value represents whether in-sample LD was used, with the default to be False.
-If in-sample LD was not used, the LD matrix is regularized to be (1-s1)*Sigma1+s1*E and (1-s2)*Sigma2+s2*E where both s1 and s2 are estimated by function estimate_s_rss() in susieR.
+- in_sample_LD: A logical value represents whether in-sample LD was used, with the default to be F. If in-sample LD was not used, the LD matrix is regularized to be (1-s1)*Sigma1+s1*E and (1-s2)*Sigma2+s2*E where both s1 and s2 are estimated by function estimate_s_rss() in susieR.
 A grid search algorithm is performed over the range from 0.1 to 1 once the estimation from susieR does not work well.
 The function estimate_s_rss() depends on another R package “susieR”.

 Step 1: Pre-process the summary statistics with different formats. #

-The function pre_process_summary is able to convert different summary statistics and LD matrix data formats to GIFT inputs.
+is able to convert different summary statistics and LD matrix data formats to GIFT inputs.
 In particular, this function is flexible to handle association test output from plink (.qassoc), GEMMA (.assoc.txt) and SAIGE (.txt).
 While, this function is also flexible to handle LD matrix either from matrix or a long format such as h5 format.
 We provide the the genome-wide eQTL summary statistics from GEUVADIS data in dropbox, and you can follow the code to obtain the approximation estimation of R from the summary statistics.
 Besides, we also provide the correlation matrix among gene expressions for each chromosome from GEUVADIS data.
 You can access it here.
-Here, we take various data formats from example data in page.
+Additionally, eQTLGen Consortium provides the cis-eQTL and trans-eQTL results; our lab provides the cis-eQTL mapping summary statistics for African American and European American from GENOA.
+If you only have the cis-eQTL summary statistics, you can directly set the value in the blue boxes to be zero in the figure above.
+In other words, GIFT can handle inputs containing cis-SNPs for each gene.
+We have already modified the pre-processing function to include this step.

 library(GIFT)